Back to articles list Articles Cookbook

 In this article, we review examples for you to take your first step toward practicing subqueries.
 We also mention articles and courses where you find more material like lectures and exercises to continue improving in the use of subqueries.

-If you do not know what I'm talking about, start with the SQL Basics course.
-It is the perfect starting point for learning SQL.
+If you do not know what I'm talking about, start with the SQL Subqueries course.
+It is a SQL practice course designed specifically to practice SQL subqueries.
 If you already know a little about the topic but do not know how to practice subqueries, read on.

 In simple terms, a subquery is a query inside a query.
 SQL allows us to put subqueries in different parts of an SQL query, like the WHERE and FROM clauses, among others.
 Creating a subquery is very easy because its structure is the same as a regular query.
 We only need to know some rules about how to connect the query and the subquery.